hanusspi/hanusspi.github.io/_posts/2025-06-12-Introduction-to-SPH-fluid-simulation.md

 First, lets think about what charakteristics make a fluid a fluid and especially lets think about water.
 First of course it can flow freely and will always try to find a postion of lowest energy.
 Furthermore it is not compressible.
 So (to an extent) no matter how deep you dive into the ocean, 1 cubic meter of water will always have the same amount of water molecules, no matter hoch high the pressure is.
 Finally we have some more specific properties like surface tension.

 The fundamental aspect of fluid simulation though is maintaining the incompressibility through time.
 And while this post will have a few formulas i strive to make it as easy and interesting to understand as possible.
 And I promise in future things will get more programming centric.
-The incompressibility can simply be described by $$\frac{D \rho}{D t} = 0 \Leftrightarrow \nabla \cdot v = 0$$. $$\rho$$ denotes the density.
+The incompressibility can simply be described by $\frac{D \rho}{D t} = 0 \Leftrightarrow \nabla \cdot v = 0$. $\rho$ denotes the density.
 The second part implies the same, but we will not use any further.

 From this we can derive the navier stokes equation:
 $$ \frac{D\mathbf{v}}{Dt}=-\frac{1}{\rho}\nabla p+\nu\nabla^2\mathbf{v}+\frac{\mathbf{f}}{\rho} $$